Skip to content

 The cross-list menu (and the View all selections… dialog) also offers Remove all selected, which deletes every selected card from its list.
 On the admin site this commits atomically to each list file across all lists in one pass (auto-committed to git when enabled), much like the Move Cards page.
 On the public site — which has no server — the list currently open in the editor is updated live, while removals for any other selected lists are merged into those lists’ saved browser sessions, surfacing the next time each is opened in edit mode.

 Each editor has an Add Card Defaults toggle in the bottom action bar, between the + Add Card and Changes buttons.
 Clicking it expands a panel upward revealing the default fields; a dot on the toggle indicates when any default is currently active.
-It mirrors the session filters in the CLI’s collection, wanted, and add-card commands and is intended for batch entry — set defaults once, then add many cards in a row without confirming the same fields each time.
+It mirrors the session filters in the CLI’s edit and add-card commands and is intended for batch entry — set defaults once, then add many cards in a row without confirming the same fields each time.

 The available defaults vary per editor: